Having a baby on a budget is not impossible.

 For my next baby, this is definitely my plan.
 We had our son in a bassinet by our bed for the first couple months, which was great, but he outgrew it pretty fast.

-I plan on buying a pack and play with a changing table and bassinet attachment, so I can move him out of the bassinet attachment when he outgrows it.
+I bought a pack and play with a changing table and bassinet attachment, so I can move him out of the bassinet attachment when he outgrows it.

 HAVE A BABY SHOWER